jpmsilva/jsystemd/src/site/markdown/native-library.md

 This would typically be seen systemd appears to refuse and acknowledge the ready event sent by the Java application.
 In such cases, you may need to add the configuration `AmbientCapabilities=CAP_SYS_ADMIN` to the `[Service]` key of your unit.

-**The JNA integration is always prefered, as it avoids these issues.**
+**The JNA integration is always preferred, as it avoids these issues.**

 In the absence or otherwise impossibility to execute [systemd-notify](https://www.freedesktop.org/software/systemd/man/systemd-notify.html) the integration is disabled altogether.